Tilda vs Custom Build: An Honest Comparison (No Agency Whining)

 4. Budget

-Often optimal: main site on Tilda + custom landings for specific campaigns.
-Or custom main + WP/Tilda blog.
-Don't choose “all or nothing.”
+Often the best answer isn't all-or-nothing but a combination.
+Main corporate site on Tilda + custom landings for specific marketing campaigns.
+Or custom main + WordPress/Tilda for the blog.

 Red flags

-Agency proposes only custom without exploring alternatives — run.
-No-code blogger says “custom is never needed” — also run.
-A good advisor evaluates both options and explains tradeoffs.
+If an agency proposes only custom without discussing alternatives — run.
+If a no-code creator says "custom is never needed" — also run.